Why are my books filled with dolphins that don't exist?

 What is a paper whale?

-In a similar vein to paper towns and paper sons, these are whale species that only exist on paper.
+In a similar vein as paper towns and paper sons, these are whale species that only exist on paper.
 And while cetaceans are far from the only animal group to acquire many nomen dubium, their ecology makes them uniquely susceptible to it.
 My loose definition of a paper whale can include the following:

-• A species whose physical description differs significantly from any known cetacean species.
+- A species whose physical description differs significantly from any known cetacean species.

-• An anomalous individual which is treated as a unique species by its describer, i.e. a Right Whale with a tall dorsal fin.
+- An anomalous individual which is treated as a unique species by its describer, i.e. a Right Whale with a tall dorsal fin.

-• A cetacean treated as a unique species on account of it being sighted far from its usual range, i.e. a Dusky Dolphin in Scandinavia.
+- A cetacean treated as a unique species on account of it being sighted far from its usual range, i.e. a Dusky Dolphin in Scandinavia.

-• A cetacean species treated as a cryptid or a cryptid that is described as compellingly cetacean-like.
+- A cetacean species treated as a cryptid or a cryptid that is described as compellingly cetacean-like.

 Intrigued by this phenomena, I decided to start a series of drawings where I'd read the original descriptions of these bygone cetaceans and draw them based on these descriptions.
 Many of these species have not been drawn since the 19th century and earlier, and some have not been drawn at all despite their peculiar features.
 My main focus is species that do not closely resemble any currently known species, so I'll likely skip obvious synonyms.